grski/junior-python/en/chapters/chapter-04-hello-world.md

 Line 2
 ```

 The newline character is usually `\n`.
-So in reality, instead of just displaying "Line 1", Python displays "Line 1\n".
+So in reality, instead of just displaying "Line 1", Python displays `"Line 1 \n"`.

 Is all this simple?
 Anti-climactic?
 Yes.
 At least apparently.
 Because underneath, many very, very interesting things are happening that you have no idea about yet.